Toward discovering the excited $\Omega$ baryons through nonleptonic weak decays of $\Omega_c$: Numerical results and discussion

 while for the $\Omega (1^4D_{3/2^+})$ state, we can estimate the following ratios

+The above predicted ratios are less dependent on the options of the phase space factor.

 Finally, it should be pointed out that the predicted masses of the $1D$-wave $\Omega$ states have some model dependencies.
-To see the effects from the mass uncertainties of the $1D$-wave $\Omega$ states on our predicted weak decay properties, we plot the weak partial decay widths as functions of the masses of the $1D$-wave $\Omega$ state in their possible range $M \in (2050-2350)$ MeV in Fig.~\ref{1Dwave}.
+To see the effects from the mass uncertainties of the $1D$-wave $\Omega$ states on our predicted weak decay properties, we plot the weak branching fractions of $\Omega^0_c \to \pi^+ \Omega^*(X)$ as functions of the masses of the $1D$-wave $\Omega$ excited state in their possible range $M \in (2.1-2.3)$ GeV in Fig.~\ref{1Dwave}.
 It is seen that in the most possible mass range $\sim 2200 \pm 50$ MeV, the upper limit of our predicted partial widths is about a factor of $2$ larger than that of the lower limit.